KirkBetzina/react-project-2/README.md

 ## Additional Libraries
 Reactstrap

-cloudinary-react

-as of now. may grow or change at the flow of the project.
+As of now. may grow or change at the flow of the project.

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
-Code snippet should not be greater than 10 lines of code.
+This code snippet dynamically generates 3 cards.
+Im proud of it because I was able to make it work.

 ```
 const numArr = [1,2,3]